 Commvault recommends that Amazon S3 bucket policies and Amazon S3 gateway endpoint policies are used to prevent access to Commvault-controlled Amazon S3 buckets.
 For example, you can limit access to the S3 bucket from only a trusted list of IP addresses.
-Access to Commvault-controlled buckets should be permitted from Commvault data management infrastructure, only.
+Access to Commvault-controlled buckets should be permitted from

+Commvault data management infrastructure, only.
 There is no requirement for Commvault users or Administrators to access Commvault Amazon S3 buckets directly, data is stored in a shared proprietary format.

 Commvault does not support Amazon S3 versioning in buckets.
 Ensure that versioning is disabled on Commvault-controlled buckets or create S3 lifecycle policies to periodically delete all but the latest version of objects.
-Commvault recommends setting the NoncurrentVersionExpiration action to delete noncurrent versions after 2 days.
+Commvault recommends setting the NoncurrentVersionExpiration action to delete non-current versions after 2 days.

-Enable Amazon S3 Object Lock for archival or backup copies that require additional protections provided by writeonce read-only (WORM) copies.
+Enable Amazon S3 Object Lock for archival or backup copies that require additional protections provided by write-once read-only (WORM) copies.
 Consider which datasets require Object Lock protection as the use of WORM or immutable Amazon S3 buckets results in typically a 2.6x increase in data storage consumption for a typical backup schedule.
+You can also enable NetApp® SnapLock® Compliance and NetApp SnapLock Enterprise on Amazon FSx for NetApp ONTAP file-mode shares and exports - see Configuring WORM Storage Mode on Amazon FSx for NetApp ONTAP.